 Race and Ethnicity

-All of our staff members currently live in Portland, OR.
+Nine of our staff members currently live in Portland, Oregon.
+One lives in Troutdale, Oregon.

-We were born in Ketchikan, Alaska; Richmond, Virginia; Carolina, Puerto Rico; Makati Manila, Philippines; Red Bank, New Jersey; Paramount, Santa Clara and San Francisco, California; Denver, Colorado; and Bellevue, Washington.
+We were born in Bellevue, Washington; Denver, Colorado; Ketchikan, Alaska; Makati Manila, Philippines; Paramount, California; Red Bank, New Jersey; Richmond, Virginia; Rio Piedras, Puerto Rico; San Francisco, California; and Santa Clara, California.

 One identifies as having anxiety and depression.